tanitrielle/sem7_3/README.md

 * In AddFunct - functions for testing Canny's parametres

-* in GeneratorN -  function for generationg names for output files
+* in GeneratorN -  function for generation names for output files